Members of Congress honor Saudi writer killed in Turkey

 - Republicans stand behind Trump on wall; a few cracks emerge

+Khashoggi, 59, entered the consulate Oct.
+2 as his fiancée waited outside.

+Saudi Arabia denied for weeks that Khashoggi had been killed but later changed its story and ultimately acknowledged the brutal slaying.

-Saudi Arabia has indicted 11 people over the killing and announced last week that it will seek the death penalty against five of them.
+The kingdom indicted 11 people over the killing and announced last week that it will seek the death penalty against five of them.

+Khashoggi’s body, believed to have been dismembered after his killing, has yet to be found.